-The Neurological Surgery Residency Program of the University of Missouri is driven by an outstanding and dedicated faculty committed to training the best and brightest neurosurgical residents.
+The Neurosurgery Residency Program of the University of Missouri is driven by an outstanding and dedicated faculty committed to training the best and brightest neurosurgical residents.
 Residents are individually mentored, evaluated and promoted, and are regularly asked to participate in continual program improvement efforts.
 This structure enables residents to develop into neurosurgical leaders in their chosen specialty area.

 We offer a comprehensive seven-year ACGME accredited residency-training program, which includes a dedicated research year.
 As a small seven-year program with only one resident per year, residents have close relationships with each faculty member, optimizing individualized learning.
 Graduates of our program pursue fellowship, academic positions, and private practice opportunities in neurological surgery.